Introduction to Finite Element Methods: Polynomial interpolation in Sobolev spaces

 \chapter{Polynomial interpolation in Sobolev spaces}

 We now come to the heart of the mathematical theory of finite element methods.
-As we have seen, the distance of the finite element solution to the true solution is determined by that to the best approximation by piecewise polynomials, which in turn is bounded by that to the corresponding interpolant.
+As we have seen, the distance of the finite element solution to the true solution is determined by the distance to the best approximation by piecewise polynomials, which in turn is bounded by the distance to the corresponding interpolant.
 It thus remains to derive estimates for the (local and global) interpolation error.